amigavision/amigavision.github.io/best.md

 ---
 title: Best Amiga Available in 2026
-description: You're interested in getting an Amiga in 2026.
+description: You’re interested in getting an Amiga for gaming and demo scene use in 2026.
 What's the best choice?
 ---

 (All prices based on Amazon.com or US pricing, shipping not included in estimates)